 - Were each others toeslagpartner last year in 2016

-As a sub-leaser or if you are are subleasing to someone (there’s a difference), which many students might do during their studies, you are not supplementary partners!
+As a sub-leaser or if you are subleasing to someone (there’s a difference), which many students might do during their studies, you are not benefit partners!

 Still confused and have a slight headache from all of this?
 You can use this online tool to see who your partner is.
 Beware: it's only in Dutch.